kamalbuilds/Areon-Premium-NFT-Marketplace/README.md

 1. Clone our repository.
 2. Run `npm install` to set up necessary dependencies.
-3. Start the application with `npm start`.
+3. Start the application with `npm run dev`.
-4. Register your account on AreonNFTHub and link your Areon wallet.
+4. Connect your wallet and Enter the Areon premium NFT Marketplace.
 5. Dive into our diverse marketplace, find your next digital treasure, and start your trading journey!

-## Join the Digital Ownership Revolution! 🌟
+## Join the Areonite Revolution! 🌟

-Are you ready to dive into the future of digital ownership and NFT trading?
+Are you ready to dive into the future of Areons and NFT trading?
 Join AreonNFTHub now and be part of an innovative community at the forefront of blockchain technology.